stonea/sst-pingpong/hpctoolkit-profiling/README.md

 make install
 ```

-Next, we'll do the same for `sst-element`.
-From the `sst-element` base directory:
+Next, we'll do the same for `sst-elements`.
+From the `sst-elements` base directory:
 ```
 ./configure --prefix=`pwd`/install --with-sst-core=$HOME/mysst/sst-core/install
 make -j8